fenago/data-science/lab_guides/Lab_8.md

 ![](./images/B15019_08_26.jpg)

-    Caption: Top five hyperparameterizations

-    Note

-    You may get slightly different results.
-However, the values you obtain should largely agree with those in the preceding output.

 9. The last step is to visualize the result.
 Including every parameterization will result in a cluttered plot, so we will filter